Austria national football team: After World War II

 Austria national football team in 1958 with the following players – from left to right, standing; Walter Horak, Ernst Happel, Karl Koller, Alfred Körner, Paul Halla, Walter Schleger; crouched: Helmut Senekowitsch, Gerhard Hanappi, Rudolf Szanwald, Franz Swoboda and Johann Buzek.

+The team was re-established in 1945 and went on to achieve their best result at a World Cup in 1954, finishing third.
+Their 7-5 victory over Switzerland in the same tournament set a record for the most goals scored in a World Cup match.

 During the 1982 World Cup in Spain, Austria and West Germany met again, in the last match of the group stage.
 Because the other two teams in the group had played their last match the previous day, both teams knew that a West German win by one goal would see both through, while all other results would eliminate one team or the other.
 After ten minutes of furious attack, Horst Hrubesch scored for West Germany, and the two teams mainly kicked the ball around for 80 minutes with few attempts to attack.
 The match became known as the "non-aggression pact of Gijón".
-Algeria had also won two matches, including a shocking surprise over West Germany in the opener, but among the three teams that had won two matches, was eliminated based on goal difference, having conceded two late goals in their 3–2 win over Chile.
+Algeria had also won two matches, including a surprise victory over West Germany in the opener.
+However, among the three teams that had won two matches, Algeria was eliminated due to having an inferior goal difference, having conceded two late goals in their 3–2 win over Chile.
 This match caused outrage between supporters of multiple national teams; as a result, all future tournaments would see the last group matches played simultaneously.
-Austria and Northern Ireland were eliminated by losing to France in the second round group stage of three teams.
+Austria was then eliminated from the tournament in the second round group stage, following a draw with Northern Ireland and loss against France.